AmbryN/binance-trader-java/Readme.md

 - Moving Average Convergence Divergence - Refined 1 (MACDr1): this strategy is based on the MACD but with a user definable spread (in %) between the MACD line and the signal line that triggers buy and sell `(MACD - Signal) / CurrentPrice * 100 (> or <) spread`
-- Moving Average Convergence Divergence - Refined 2 (MACDr2): this strategy is based on the MACDr1 but only buys if the crypto is in oversold position
+- Moving Average Convergence Divergence - Refined 2 (MACDr2): this strategy is based on the MACD but it only buys if the crypto is in oversold position and implements a stop-loss if the ticker goes under the buy price

 ## Usage